sma-abyar/commandhelper/README.md

 ## Uninstall

 To remove *The Fuck*, reverse the installation process:
-- erase or comment *thefuck* alias line from your Bash, Zsh, Fish, Powershell, tcsh, ... shell config
+- erase or comment *commandhelper* alias line from your Bash, Zsh, Fish, Powershell, tcsh, ... shell config
 - use your package manager (brew, pip3, pkg, crew, pip) to uninstall the binaries

 ## How it works